windpowerstake/cerberus-miscellaneous/proposal_airdrops/osmosis/README.md

 7842656

 # Stakers considered
 Only stakers to validator from rank 50 to rank 160.
-Those are the only snapshotted on the snapshot_osmosis subfolder.
+Those are the only snapshotted on the 'snapshot' subfolder.

 ## Exceptions
-Exception: Cerberus validators ranking from 1 to 49.
+Exception: Delegators to Cerberus validators that are also validators in Osmosis (despite of ranking high).
 Those are:

 * ex-1	cosmostation	osmovaloper1clpqr4nrk4khgkxj78fcwwh6dl3uw4ep88n0y4
 * ex-2	frens	osmovaloper1ej2es5fjztqjcd4pwa0zyvaevtjd2y5w37wr9t